core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Reverse Message Flow {#example-server-initiated-id-update}

 {{fig-id-update-server-init}} shows an example of the OSCORE IDs update procedure, run stand-alone and in the reverse message flow, with the server acting as initiator.
 On each peer, SID and RID denote the OSCORE Sender ID and Recipient ID of that peer, respectively.

-{{sec-id-update-in-kudos-reverse}} provides a different example of the OSCORE IDs update procedure, run integrated in an execution of KUDOS and in the reverse message flow.

 ~~~~~~~~~~~
           Client                             Server